Effects of surface tension and elasticity on critical points of the Kirchhoff-Plateau problem

-\end{theorem} \begin{proof} The proof of this theorem requires minor modifications of the proof of Theorem 3.6 of \cite{Lussardi_2017} and Theorem 3.6 of \cite{bevilacqua2019soap} noticing that the additional energy density in $E_{\rm sh}$ is quadratic and convex, and to show the compactness of $E_{\rm rod}$ we can directly apply Theorem 3.1 of \cite{Lussardi_2017}. \end{proof}
+\begin{oss} To prove the existence of a minimizer of \eqref{eq:energy_tot}, one needs to apply the Direct Method of the Calculus of Variations.
+However, such a proof is not an immediate consequence of Theorem 3.1 in \cite{Lussardi_2017} or Theorem 3.6 in \cite{bevilacqua2019soap}.
+The main difficulty is to show that the set of constraints $U$ \eqref{eq:set_constraint} is weakly closed in the right topology.
+In particular, to replicate Schuricht's result \cite{Schuricht_2002}, one has to introduce some conditions on the function $\Phi$ to take into account only some suitable deformations of the boundary.
+Since the aim of this paper is to provide some explicit examples of equilibria { in a more regular setting} of the {\em modified} Kirchhoff-Plateau problem (penalizing shape modifications of the cross-section), we do not care about general results on the existence of minimizers of \eqref{eq:energy_tot}.
+Such a purpose will be a subject of a forthcoming work. \end{oss}

-In the following, we aim to characterize and analyze quantitatively the minimizers of \eqref{eq:energy_tot}.
-Hence, to make explicit calculations and to understand the competition between the surface tension $\sigma$ and the elasticity of the rod, it is useful to set the problem in a more regular setting (for instance, the midline is going to be $\mathcal{C}^\infty$ and the soap film a parametrized surface).
-Then, we need to choose specific forms of the energy functionals in \eqref{eq:energy_tot} and to define a stronger spanning condition to know how the film spans the boundary of the rod in order to quantify boundary effects of the soap film on the rod.
-Indeed, the problem is quite hard and to deal with explicit solutions is necessary to simplify the problem.
+In the following, we consider a simplified version of the energy functional $\mathcal{E}_{\rm tot}$ in \eqref{eq:energy_tot}, due to the fact that the general problem is quite hard to study and to deal with explicit solutions is necessary to make some simplifications.
+Indeed, to provide a quantitative analysis of the minimizers and to make explicit calculations to understand the competition between the surface tension $\sigma$ and the elasticity of the rod, it is useful to set the problem in a more regular setting (for instance, the midline is going to be $\mathcal{C}^\infty$ and the soap film a regular parametrized surface).
+Moreover, we are forced to choose specific forms of the energy functionals in \eqref{eq:energy_tot} and to define a stronger spanning condition to know how the film spans the boundary of the rod in order to quantify boundary effects and normal forces applied by the soap film to the rod.